Where to find vegan food and restaurants in Rome, Italy

 Sorry for the bad photo.
 It’s much more delicious than it looks!

 Go for: you have to try the polenta!
 OMG!
-Italian comfort food as it best.
+Italian comfort food is it best.

-This is a classic Italian restaurant that also has vegan options on their menu.
-We went for a late dinner and I just had to try their polenta.
+This is a classic Italian restaurant that also has vegan options on its menu.
+I went for a late dinner and I just had to try their polenta.
 Polenta is one of my favourite comfort foods.
 I loved it.
-Don’t be to harsh on the photo, as it looks quite weird, but its oh so good!
+Don’t be too harsh on the photo, as it looks quite weird, but it’s oh so good!

 Located: Corso Vittorio Emanuele II, 107A, 00186 Roma RM, Italy